Is your dog going to lie down on the floor, or lay down?

 Did you lay the book on the table yesterday, or did you lie it down?

 If you're not sure, you're not alone!
 The old lay vs. lie question is one that many people struggle to answer.
 So here's a quick rundown, along with a helpful poster you can save for when you want to take for a nap but can't figure out the right way to say it.

 The word lie is a homonym, meaning it has two different meanings even though it is spelled and pronounced the same when referring to either word.
 Lie is a verb that is commonly used to refer to one of the following two actions.

-- to tell something that is untrue or
+- To tell something that is untrue

-- to assume a horizontal position.
+- To assume a horizontal position

 Now you're probably wondering what the past tense of lay is.
 It's laid!
 So right now, you lay the book down, but last week, you laid the book down.

-- When meaning to assume a horizontal position, the present tense is lie, and the past tense is lay.
+- When meaning to assume a horizontal position, the present tense is lie and the past tense is lay.

-- When meaning to put or place, the present tense is lay, and the past tense is laid.
+- When meaning to put or place, the present tense is lay and the past tense is laid.

 Memorizing the useage of lay vs. lie can be difficult, but memorization is really the only way to know the difference for sure.
 If you have a hard time with memorizing grammar rules (who doesn't?), having a reference can make the task a lot easier.
 Feel free use our infographic below to help you remember the difference every time.